 - 1. Interest in the sport of rugby is growing for several reasons. - a.
-Topic: the sport of rugby Controlling idea: growing interest (for several reasons) - b.
+Topic: the sport of rugby Controlling idea: growing interest - b.
 Yes - c. several reasons

-2. Winter driving can be done safely if people tal ke a few simple precautions.
+2. Winter driving can be done safely if people take a few simple precautions.

 a) Topic: Controlling idea:

 b)

+c)

 3. My hometown is in Kyoto Prefecture.

 a) Topic: Controlling idea:

 b)

+c)

 4. Pollution is a really big problem in the world.

 a) Topic: Controlling idea:

 b)

-c)
+cl

-5. Permafrost in the Arctic region is important for controlling the level of methane in Earth's atmosphere.
+5. Permafrost in the Arctic region is important fo r controlling the level of methane in Earth's atmosphere.

 a) Topic: Controlling idea:

 b)

-c)

-6. Television is beneficial for children because th Clubhouse . ere are educational programs such as Mickey Mouse
+ere are educational programs such as Mickey Mouse

 a) Topic: Controlling idea:

 b)

 c)

-7. Bilingual children have advantages over their r monolingual counterparts.
+7. Bilingual children have advantages over their r

 a) Topic: Controlling idea:

 b)

-c)

 Exercise 5: Choose the best topic sentences for t

 Paragraph 1

-After UNESCO recognized washoku as an Intangi ble Cultural Heritage in 2013, people around the world